GStreamer/gstreamer/sdk-tutorials.md

 Before following these tutorials, you need to set up your development environment according to your platform.
-If you have not done so yet, go to the [installing the SDK] page and come back here afterwards.
+If you have not done so yet, go to the [installing GStreamer] page and come back here afterwards.

 The tutorials are currently written only in the C programming language, so you need to be comfortable with it.
 Even though C is not an